 except for maybe those who got deepfaked.

-I'm convinced its only a small minority of luddites and gays, along with corporate and government backing who's controlling the narrative on AI.
+I'm convinced its only a small minority of luddites and homosexuals, along with corporate and government backing who's controlling the narrative on AI.
 We should have a united, community wide effort, along with bots help to turn the narrative around to open source, free, democration, pro-AI

 We should.
 Someone make the Discord and bridge it with Matrix.